Eschatologue/CM_wiki/docs/spells/cantrip.md

 You conjure a projectile made from stellar energy and hurl it torwards a creature or object within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d8 force damage.

 You can conjure and hurl multiple projectiles at once when you reach higher levels: two projectiles at 5th level, three projectiles at 11th level, and four projectiles at 17th level.
 You can hurl the projectiles at the same target or at different ones.
-Make a separate attack roll for each projectiles.
+Make a separate :d20-attack: **Attack Roll** for each projectiles.

 ### Create Bonfire
 *Conjuration cantrip*